HajrullaAlesia/Task-Management/README.md

 - **Alesia Hajrulla**

-_All development was completed independently.
-The project required approximately 25–30 hours of work, covering backend, frontend, testing, and integration._
+_All development was completed independently._

 ---